 - All applicable State or Provincial (in Canada) laws and local laws regarding the towing operation must be obeyed. - It is necessary to use proper towing equipment to avoid possible damage during towing operation.
 Towing is in accordance with Towing Procedure Manual at dealer. - Always attach safety chains before towing. - When towing, make sure that the transmission, steering system and powertrain are in good order.
-If any unit is damaged, dollies must be used. - Never tow an automatic transmission model from the rear (i.e., backward) with four wheels on the ground as this may cause serious and expensive damage to the transmission.
+If any unit is damaged, dollies must be used. - Never tow an automatic transmission model with the rear wheels on the ground or four wheels on the ground (forward or backward) as this may cause serious and expensive damage to the transmission.

-2WD MODEL
+4WD MODEL